 Our work reflects the local problems we think are most pressing and local solutions we think are most appropriate.
-As such, our organizational structure is based on a chapter structure.
+Therefore, our organizational structure is based on a chapter structure.
 Chapter projects range from fighting policing in working class communities of color, to community education projects, to grassroots campaigns to oppose prison and jail construction.
 What unites all of these projects is a commitment to working for the eventual elimination of the PIC as well as to taking practical steps to create the communities we envision for ourselves.
 CR currently has chapters in New York City, Los Angeles, Oakland, and Portland.
 To learn more about our chapters, go here.

 CR members across the country also collaborate through national working groups and projects such as the Abolitionist Educators Support Campaign and The Abolitionist newspaper, and through local, statewide, and national coalitions and networks.

 2015 ushered in the second year of CR’s Community Advisory Board, who committed to a two-year term with CR.
 We are honored to work with a group of people, both inside and outside of prison walls, that represents such a breadth and depth of movement experience and knowledge.
 To learn more about our Community Advisory Board, go here.